aa-nadim/aa-nadim/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Visual Studio,Notepad++
-- 🌱 I’m currently learning ...
-Data structures
+- 🌱 I’m currently learning ... javascript + Data structures
 - 👯 I’m looking to collaborate on ...
-Competitive Programming
+Competitive Programming + front-end development
 - 🤔 I’m looking for help with ...
 Google
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/aa-nadim/)